While a global pandemic threatens our physical health, we are living through a more insidious kind of pandemic as well.

 Health, happiness, productivity, career, finances, relationships, family… all stem from our state of mind!
 Even our physical health relies on our mental health… depressed people tend to neglect things like healthy eating and physical exercise.

-Here at Meditation Magazine, we understand the supreme importance of mental health, and the truly terrible havoc that anxiety & depression can wreak on your life.
+Here at Meditation Magazine, we understand the supreme importance of mental health, and the terrible havoc that anxiety & depression can wreak on your life.

 Ironically, as the founder of Meditation Magazine, I often find myself waking up in the middle of the night, worrying about upcoming deadlines, making sure that our small business not only survives, but grows into a massive global force for Good.